YijuanZhi/commandNotes/docker.md

 4. Namespace: Filtered group of objects in cluster.
 5. Secrets, ConfigMaps and more.

+### Kubernetes Run, create and apply

+We have 3 ways to create pods from the kubectl CLI
+1. `kubectl run` changing to be only for pod creation from 1.18
+2. `kubectl create` create some resourcs via CLI or YAML
+3. `kuberctl apply` create/update anything via YAML

 ### Kubernetes CLI Baics
 1. `kubectl version`
 2. `kubectl run [your pod name] --image [image name]` starting from **version 1.18**, this only create a pod, like docker does